joefowler/MuscRat.jl/README.md

 The MuscRat project is designed to analyze the flux of cosmic ray muons in detectors.
 This code runs in Julia 1.x (tested for 1.7 and up).

 Analytic geometry allows MuscRat to compute the flux through muon detectors of simple, regular shape.
-Shapes implmented are:
+Shapes implemented are:

+* a sphere (`Sphere`)
-* a horizontal cylinder (`Hcylinder`)
+* a horizontal cylinder (`Hcylinder`) with axis along the x (first) axis
-* a rectangular prism (`Box`)
+* a rectangular prism (`Box`) oriented square to the cartesian axes

 The muon flux is generated based on one of the two analytic formulas found in Su et al (2021): those of Reyna 2006 or Chatzidakis et al. 2015.
 At the moment, these are only sea-level values.